-There may be additional countries with three-year cumulative inflation rates exceeding 100% or that should be monitored which are not included in the below analysis because the sources used to compile this list do not include inflation data for all countries or current inflation data.
-One such country, for example, is Syria.
+There may be additional countries with three-year cumulative inflation rates exceeding 100% or that should be monitored which are not included in the below analysis because the sources used to compile this list do not include inflation data for all countries or current inflation data, for example, Syria and Afghanistan.
 Numerous other countries that are not members of the IMF are not included in the WEO Reports.

-The data referred to herein is derived from the IMF World Economic Outlook Report Database - April 2021 ("IMF WEO Report"), unless otherwise indicated.
+The data referred to herein is derived from the IMF World Economic Outlook Report Database - October 2022 ("IMF WEO Report"), unless otherwise indicated.
 The IMF WEO Report presents inflation data on a calendar year basis.
-Data presented in the IMF WEO Report as estimated is identified with an "\".
+Data presented in the IMF WEO Report as estimated is identified with an "".